Waipu Cycleway

 Exciting news

-Well- the Cove Trail is built to the cemetery and Council will take over to build the tricky section around the corner to Riverview Place.
+The final stage of Waipu Cove Trail is now built to the cemetery and Council will take over to build the tricky section around the corner to Riverview Place.

-To finish off our work we have a final roll of the new section once it settles, and we're working on concepts for signage.
-This signage will include wayfinding maps, information about the length of the trail and accessibility, along with some exciting stories about what makes this area of Waipu special.
+To finish off our work we're working on concepts for signage and a couple of shelters.
+The signage will include wayfinding maps, information about the length of the trail and accessibility, along with some exciting stories about what makes this area of Waipu special.
 Over the next month our designer Emma will be finalising the look and feel of the signs, and getting quotes to make and install them.
 Thanks to all the generous donors, we can keep paying the bills.

 There will also be some working bees to tackle the awesome native plants that are being beaten back by kikuyu in the middle section from McLean Road and the section through the pine trees at Flagstaff.
-Look out for our advertisements seeking SWAT volunteers for this.
+Look out for our advertisements and signs along the trail seeking volunteers for this.
+If you look closely at Flagstaff you can see the incredible difference made by Dez, Coralie, Christine and Mike who have removed privet, wild ginger, woolly nightshade, wilding pines, honeysuckle and other invasive weeds.
+Some stunning native plants are now in the ground.
+These were grown by the local community nursery.

 We're so excited to be finishing this community project.
-What makes it all so worthwhile is seeing the nmber of walkers, runners and cyclists out there on the trail already.
-Won't it be great this summer to have locals and visitors, including Te Araroa walkers safe and off the busy Cove Road.
+What makes it all so worthwhile is seeing the number of walkers, runners and cyclists out there on the trail already.
+Isn't it great to have locals and visitors, including Te Araroa walkers safe and off the busy Cove Road.

 The final result is a trail for all the family to enjoy with wide spaces, and stunning views to Bream Bay and Bream Head.